Tickle Me Elmo: 1996 phenomenon

+Other "Tickle Me" products

 In early 1997, Tyco released new "Tickle Me" toys based on other characters from Sesame Street – first Tickle Me Ernie and Tickle Me Big Bird, then Tickle Me Cookie Monster – but despite good sales, none of these toys achieved as much fame as Tickle Me Elmo.
 With the re-release of Tickle Me Elmo, Mini Tickle Me Cookie Monster and Mini Tickle Me Ernie were also put on the market.

-The "Surprise Edition" of Tickle Me Elmo, issued fall 2001, was an elaborate contest.
-Five of the "Surprise Edition" Elmos stopped laughing on January 9, 2002, and instead announced to the people squeezing them that they had won a prize.
-The grand prize was US$200,000.
+The Tickle Me Elmo Surprise, released in late 2001, was an elaborate contest.
+In its normal play mode, the player would have to find which spot on Elmo's body would make him laugh, using clues like "Elmo isn't ticklish there" and "Elmo's just a little ticklish there".
+These versions of the dolls came with an inbuilt real-time clock and would stop its normal play mode on January 9, 2002.
+Five of the dolls were programmed to deliver a message on this date that the owner had won a prize.
+The grand prize was US$200,000; other prizes included cars, computers, Power Wheels, and other Fisher-Price products.